kineticstoolkit/kineticstoolkit_doc/src/kinematics_reconstructing_probed_points.md

 # Reconstructing probed points

-In the previous section, we learned how to reconstructed "virtual" markers that are not physically attached to a bony landmark, but that were during a previous acquisition.
+In section [](kinematics_reconstructing_removed_markers.md), we learned how to reconstructed "virtual" markers that are not physically attached to a bony landmark, but that were during a static calibration acquisition.
 Sometimes, it is completely impossible to affix a marker on a landmark, for example if the landmark is obstructed with clothes or other objects.
 In these situation, it may be possible to use a digitizing probe ({numref}`fig_kinematics_probe`) to point landmarks during short acquisitions of a few seconds, and use these probed points to reconstruct the landmarks trajectory during other acquisitions.

 ```{figure-md} fig_kinematics_probe
 :width: 4in